haseena97/carbon_footprint_proj/README.md

 # Analysis of Carbon Footprint in the Logistics Industry
 - Created a web app that allow client to predict their annual carbon footprint based on their vehicles' fuel consumption and other variables.
-- Use permutation importance to identify major contributors to carbon emission.
+- Used permutation importance to identify major contributors to carbon emission.
 - Optimized linear and tree-based models using GridsearchCV to reach the best model with least MAE score.
 - Built a client facing API using flask and host on Heroku.
 - Provide solutions for each contributors to carbon emission.